 - 1 tablespoon Sugar free chocolate syrup

-- ½ teaspoon Peppermint extract use a ¼ tsp if you do not want a strong peppermint flavor
+- ½ teaspoon Peppermint extract use a ¼ teaspoon if you do not want a strong peppermint flavor

 - Sweetener of your choosing to taste

 - Sugar free whipped cream and mini chocolate chips for garnish if desired

 - Place the heavy whipping cream, almond milk, sugar free chocolate syrup and sweetener of your choosing into a saucepan over medium heat on the stove.